Skip to Content

 Don’t let flu foil your fall fun — Get your shot today!

-It’s that wonderful time of year again — the leaves are changing, the weather’s cooling (in most places), something’s cooking in the crock pot, and the holidays are just around the corner.
+It’s that wonderful time of year again — the leaves are changing and the holidays are just around the corner.

 You take a sip of tea, savor the scent of your fall candles, and burrow deeper into your blankets on the couch.